vicetr3s/utaleats-app/README.md

 The mobile app integrates seamlessly with the backend system, which manages user accounts, stores, orders, and ratings.
 The backend repository is available [here](https://github.com/fraco-oxza/utalEats.git).

+Developed as part of the Software Design 2024 course project at Universidad de Talca.

 ## Key Features

 - **Account Management**: User registration and login.